- Forms (intranet)

 - There are lines on the waste tank to determine when it should be emptied.
 If the waste is at or above that line, it must be emptied and bleach put in the bottom.

 - If the instrument maintenance policies are not followed, there will be a $35 fee charged.
-Policies include but are not limited to cleaning protocols, not shutting down the instrument if you are the last investigator for the day, etc.
+Policies include but are not limited to cleaning protocols, not shutting down the instrument if you are the last investigator for the day, changing the data export pathways, etc.

 - Exported FCS files will be deleted off the computer once a week during long cleans.
 The Core will not back up this data.
 If you are missing FCS files, they can be recovered from archived experiments.